arabamcom/frontend-assignment/Readme.md

 ##### Detail Page Bonus #####
-* Vehicle photos could be show in slider
+* Vehicle photos could be show in slider.
-* When a photo is tapped, it could be shown on a full screen.
+* When a photo is clicked, it could be shown on a full screen.
-* A component for viewing user information and CTA for calling the user's phone number.

 ### arabam.com SandBox API ###